 Because of this, the original <excludes> configuration, which excluded the integration tests in the first place, is still present in the profile and needs to be overridden, or it would conflict with the <includes> configuration and the tests would still not run.

 3. Note that, since there is only a single <execution> element, there is no need for an id to be defined.

 mvn clean install -Pintegration

-The step by step configuration of Maven covers the entire process of setting up integration process as part of the project lifecycle.
+The step-by-step configuration of Maven covers the entire process of setting up the integration process as part of the project lifecycle.

 For a fully running configuration of this mechanism, checkout out the REST GitHub project.